serverless/blog/posts/2017-07-06-serverless-v1.17.0.md

 ## Highlights of 1.17.0

-You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file.
+You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file or watch the video below.

+Kudos to Ryan H. Lewis ([@ryanmurakami](https://twitter.com/ryanmurakami)) for taking the time to record this video!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rmNJCRPzegs" frameborder="0" allowfullscreen></iframe>

 ### F# service template